 An Example Trading System: Moving Average Crossover System

-We’ll lay out a very simple example with a moving average crossover strategy.
+We’ll lay out a very simple example for designing a trading system with a moving average crossover strategy.
 The moving average crossovers will determine if we go long or short.
 But first, we must:

 - Define a time frame